 - All about my profile picture at the top of the page, which is also my avatar across the web

 Your questions are welcome and I'll answer them in the comments, though sometimes they'll deserve a post of their own.
 You might like to see what I wrote about the information given in blogs and my approach to answering questions.
-I endeavour to take this approach with all my writing.

 As well as talking about my own experiences, I like to provide links to good quality information should you wish to know more.